 Skip to Content

-So here it is, my big list of 17 ways to save money on hiking gear.
+So here it is, my big list of 20 ways to save money on hiking gear.
 Read on for lots of ways to get deals on used gear, save money on new gear and even get some gear for free!
+I’ve also got pointers for what kind of gear you should look for with each method.

 Hey there: Some of the links in this post are affiliate links, which means I earn a small commission at no cost to you.
 Thanks for your support. -Taryn